A common misunderstanding by new jet ski owners is how shallow their jet skis can operate.

 There is a process of operating your jet ski in shallow water and a certain depth you must stay above to avoid sucking things up.
 We’ll go over all this and more in this post.

-How Shallow Can A Jet Ski Run?
+How Shallow Will A Standard Jet Ski Run?

 Why 3 Feet?

-Starting Your Jet Ski In Shallow Water
+How to Start a Jet Ski In Shallow Water

 Luckily, many manufacturers, like Sea-Doo, have a wear ring that protects the pump in case you suck something up.
 But it’s not perfect and once it’s damaged it needs to be replaced.